 How to apply

-Businesses that are interested in applying to BSP, should contact us via email and attach:
+Businesses that are interested in applying to BSP should send WD the following documentation via email:

 - financial statements for the past 2 years, as well as interim financial statements for at least the last 6-month period